Autism Spectrum Disorder, Pediatric

 Level 3

-Level 3 ASD is the most severe form of the condition.
-This form interferes with daily life.
-If your child has this form, he or she may:
+Level 3 is the most severe form of ASD.
+It requires the most support.
+It also interferes with daily life.
+At level 3, your child may:

-Repeat certain behaviors often, which gets in the way of daily activities.
+Repeat certain behaviors often.
+These get in the way of daily activities.

 Have extreme difficulty coping with change.